 Amongst the service and experience offered in sustainable energy systems design and installation are:

-Ground Source Heat Pumps: As a forerunner in this field, ECS designed the Edale Visitor Centre for the Peak District Park Authority some ten to fifteen years ago, other schemes include one-off homes and schools.
+Ground Source Heat Pumps: As a forerunner in this field, ECS designed the Edale Visitor Centre for the Peak District Park Authority in 2003, other schemes include one-off homes and schools.

 Water Source Heat Pumps: ECS are currently designing a river water source heat pump system that uses the water temperature to provide the source of heat for an office building.